(Best viewed on desktop, desktop mode or with a tablet!)

 Diet

 As a species of dung beetle, Khepri Scarab collect feces for food.
 They fly around during the day, following any scent of fresh animal waste, and roll feces into balls.
 Larger specimens prefer to burrow through the sand instead.
-They then push their balls to an underground burrow, capable of rolling balls 50 times their body weight!
-They hide their dung balls underground and will consume these over the course of several days.
-After absorbing enough radiant energy from the radioactive feces, they are able to summon a miniature sun from Rithaldis' Plane, absorbing these to grow.
+They then push their balls into an underground burrow and will consume these over the course of several days.

-These are a polygamous species, ordinarily solitary beetles coming together and competing for a mate, and eggs gestate for one month.
-Females collect only the most radioactive dung, shaping it into a ball with her head and legs before rolling it into a large burrow.
+These are a polygamous species, males competing with each other over the right to mate.
+The female will select one male but a male may attempt to mate with several females.
+Eggs gestate for one month, females collecting only the most radioactive dung and shaping it into a ball before rolling it into a large burrow.
 She will then reshape it to resemble a pear, hollow on the inside, before laying a single large egg inside.
-Finally, she seals the chamber before departing to repeat this process.
+Finally, she seals the chamber before departing to repeat this process for the next egg.
 A single female usually only lays about six or so eggs in her entire life.
-The larvae will consume the dung after hatching, using the radiant energy to summon their first tiny sun which they use to become fully mature by 6 months.
+After hatching, the larva consumes the dung-nest and uses the radiant energy to summon their first tiny sun, quickly climbing inside.
+They become fully mature by 6 months!

 Mythology